-Given the results of the HPTN 084 trial1, in keeping with the Data and Safety Monitoring Board (DSMB) recommendations after the 5 November 2020 review to discontinue the blinded portion of the trial, and in keeping with the HPTN 083 trial results and DSMB recommendations, HPTN 084 is amending the version 2.0 protocol to add an open-label (OL) evaluation of long-acting cabotegravir (CAB LA) for all participants, irrespective of original study arm.
-Please note that as an interim measure between the DSMB's recommendation and this full protocol amendment, a Letter of Amendment (LoA) (LoA #4 dated 16 November 2020) was issued.
+Given the results of the HPTN 084 trial1, in keeping with the Data and Safety Monitoring Board (DSMB) recommendations after the 5 November 2020 review to discontinue the blinded portion of the trial, and in keeping with the HPTN 083 trial results and DSMB recommendations, HPTN 084 amended the Version 2.0 protocol to add an open-label (OL) evaluation of long-acting cabotegravir (CAB LA) for all participants, irrespective of original study arm.
+Please note that as an interim measure between the DSMB's recommendation and the Version 3.0 full protocol amendment, a Letter of Amendment (LoA) (LoA #4 dated 16 November 2020) was issued.
 That LoA ended the blinded portion of the study and included a descriptive Dear Participant Letter.
-This full protocol amendment will permit participants to choose which of the two active study agents (CAB LA or TDF/FTC) they wish to take for a 48-week OL evaluation.
-In addition, it makes provision for participants to continue active dosing with CAB LA through pregnancy and breastfeeding upon reconsent.
+The v3.0 full protocol amendment permitted participants to choose which of the two active study agents (CAB LA or Truvada (TDF/FTC)) they wished to take for a 48-week OL evaluation.
+In addition, it permitted participants to continue active dosing with CAB LA through pregnancy and breastfeeding upon reconsent.
+The v4.0 protocol amendment extended the initial 48-week OL period under v3.0 and provided study participants CAB LA for an additional 48 weeks.
+The v5.0 protocol amendment makes two changes of significance: